Cycling the Col de Joux Plane

 The Col de Joux Plane, is an Hors Categorie climb, and the final ascent on the 2023 Etape du Tour.
 A road steeped in cycling history offers a tough climb as it makes its way up to Morzine before topping out at just under 1,700m, offering up spectacular views of the valley beneath.

-The history of the Col de Joux Plane
+The History Of The Col De Joux Plane

-The Col de Joux Plane does not have the Tourmalet’s history, nor Ventoux’s mythical status, featuring in the tour de France for the first time just in the late 1970s.
 What it does offer though is a climb that usually features at the end of a long stage, as it does on the Etape du Tour this year.
 It also offers a lung busting and leg-aching final half of the climb where it kicks up from averaging 6 and 7% in most places, to never falling beneath an 8% average over the last 5km.

 The col has many connotations with disgraced formed riders and it came into many people’s consciousness in 2000, when Lance Armstrong lost the lead on the climb.
 6 years later Floyd Landis attacked the climb with such vigour, making up a 7 minute deficit, that questions were raised as to how he was able to climb at such speed and consistency.
 Performance enhancing drugs were the ultimate answer as he was later disqualified.